ChosunOne/witness/extension.md

 ### Onion Concept

-We assume, that multiple iterations will be necessary to acheive the desired probability of untracebility.
+We assume, that multiple iterations will be necessary to achieve the desired probability of untracebility.
 If we could do several iterations at once, we might save on transaction costs, execution time, and -- which might be even more important -- mental costs of initiating transaction, choosing the available contract in case of queues, and managing the multiple accounts (although this could be automated, but still requires external overhead).

 Here is one of the possible solutions.
 During the Witness Selection step, everybody should select certain (predefined) number of witnesses, then repeatedly encrypt his data with their public keys, then publish the resulting encrypted data ("onion").
 Next step remains the same, except that it must be repeated as many times, as required to "unwind the onion".